maierfelix/Calc/documentation/doc.md

 Click on "*File*" on the left top and click on "*Export..*".

 ## Sheets
-NovaeCalc starts with Sheet1 by default.
+Calc starts with Sheet1 by default.
 To add a new sheet, press the *+* button on the right bottom.
 To navigate to a sheet, simply click on it's name.
 To delete a sheet, click on the small *-* button on the right top of the sheet button.

 ### Master and slave sheets
-NovaeCalc supports master and slave sheets.
+Calc supports master and slave sheets.
 If you create a master sheet, all style changes, formula and content changes, column and row resizement etc. will be inherited to each slave sheet.
 A maximum of 1 master sheets can exist at the same time.
 Master sheets are green colored by default.
 To create a master sheet, press the *+* button on the right bottom at least for 2 seconds.